-• The Development Planning Senior Manager co-ordinate and monitor the whole process; and reported to the Municipal Manager

-- Progress to be reported to the Executive Mayor by M.M.
-Any deviations from the municipalities' Process Plans that might affect district wide activities must be highlighted; - The Executive Mayor may be mandated to make amendments to the Framework Plan should these be required.
+- The Director IPED Through Senior Manager Planning & Development will coordinate and monitor the whole process; and report to the Municipal Manager - Progress to be reported to the Executive Mayor by Municipal Manager, Any deviations from the municipalities' Process Plans that might affect district wide activities must be highlighted; - The Executive Mayor may be mandated to make amendments to the Framework Plan should these be required.
 An example of this would be revisiting time frames in the event of unforeseen delays.